 Japan-EU Foreign Ministers’ Meeting

-On May 4, commencing at 2:20 p.m.
-(10:20 p.m. on May 4, Japan time) for approximately 20 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, who was visiting London, UK to attend the G7 Foreign and Development Ministers’ Meeting, held a meeting with Mr. Josep Borrell Fontelles, High Representative of the European Union (EU) for Foreign Affairs and Security Policy, Vice-President of the European Commission.
-The overview of the meeting is as follows.
+On November 8, commencing at 7:00 p.m. for approximately 20 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan, held a meeting with H.E.
+Mr. Josep Borrell Fontelles, High Representative of the European Union for Foreign Affairs and Security Policy, Vice-President of the European Commission, who is visiting Japan to attend the G7 Foreign Ministers’ Meeting.
+The overview of the meeting is as follows:

 - At the outset, Minister Kamikawa stated that we had a fruitful discussion at the G7 Foreign Ministers' Meeting, and that Japan would like to continuously cooperate closely with the EU and among G7 in addressing the situation surrounding Israel and Palestine, and Russia's aggression against Ukraine, as well as in realizing a "Free and Open Indo-Pacific (FOIP)."
 In response, High Representative Borrell expressed his gratitude for Minister Kamikawa’s effort and hospitality as the Chairperson of the G7 Foreign Ministers' Meeting, and stated that he would like to strengthen cooperation between Japan and the EU.